MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 To enable Hybrid Modern Authentication for `OWA` and `ECP`, all user identities must be synchronized with Microsoft Entra ID.
 In addition to this it's important that OAuth setup between Exchange Server on-premises and Exchange Online has been established before further configuration steps can be done.

-Customers who have run the Hybrid Configuration Wizard (HCW) to configure hybrid, will already have a OAuth configuration in place.
-If OAuth was not configured, it can be done by running the HCW following the steps as outlined in the [Configure OAuth authentication between Exchange and Exchange Online organizations](/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help) documentation.
+Customers who have already run the Hybrid Configuration Wizard (HCW) to configure hybrid, will have an OAuth configuration in place.
+If OAuth was not configured before, it can be done by running the HCW or by following the steps as outlined in the [Configure OAuth authentication between Exchange and Exchange Online organizations](/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help) documentation.

 > [!IMPORTANT]
 > All servers must have at least the [Exchange Server 2019 CU14](https://techcommunity.microsoft.com/t5/exchange-team-blog/released-2024-h1-cumulative-update-for-exchange-server/ba-p/4047506) update installed together with the [March 2024 SU](https://support.microsoft.com/help/5036401) or later update.